Hooded falcon, Qatar

 Transport risks

-The driver and front seat passenger must wear a seat belt at all times.
-It is illegal to use a mobile phone while driving, and you could be fined 500 Qatari riyals.
+The driver and front seat passenger must wear their seat belts at all times.
+It is illegal to use a mobile phone while driving - you could be fined 500 Qatari riyals.

 It’s illegal to drink and drive, and there is zero tolerance for it.
-Driving under the influence of alcohol is punishable by a custodial sentence of between one month and 3 years, a fine of 10,000 to 50,000 Qatari riyals, or both.
+Driving under the influence of any amount of alcohol is punishable by a prison sentence of between one month and 3 years or a fine of 10,000 to 50,000 Qatari riyals, or both.
 Offenders may also be deported.

 Even minor expressions of ‘road rage’ like rude gestures can attract significant penalties.
 You may be: